Age-Old Wisdom meets Modern Tools

 - If you’re growing nasturtiums in containers, they may need to be trimmed back occasionally over the growing season.

-Save the nasturtium chick-pea-size seeds and replant in the spring!
-Let them dry out on the vine; they'll fall off.
+- Save the nasturtium’s chick-pea-size seeds and replant them in the spring!
+Let the seeds dry out on the vine; they’ll fall off.
 Collect them, brush off the soil, dry them, and store them in a paper envelope in a cool and dark place.

 - ‘Salmon Baby’, to add a pretty salmon-pink color to your garden.